bates-webtech-llc/api-keys/README.md

 # API-Keys

-API-Keys is a Node.js module designed to assist in the creation, hashing, and validation of API keys.
+API-Keys A zero-dependency, lightweight tool designed to assist in the creation, hashing, and validation of API keys.
 It provides a simple yet powerful interface for managing API keys with optional prefixes, SHA256 hashing for security, and validation methods to ensure that API keys are correctly formatted and authorized.

 ## Features